mannpatel395/Nivok/README.md

 # Nivok
 A Robotic Arm controlled with hand gestured glove.

-This project is onw of my best till now.
+This project is one of my best till now.
 To sum up everything it is a hand gestured robotic arm which you can use in various process.
 I have not added feature for self training but we can do that too in near future.

 Added BOM is for 2 ARMS.